House 4006

 The words defined in this section have the meanings given to them for purposes of this article unless the context clearly requires otherwise:

-"Agreement" means a community economic development agreement.
+"Agreement" means an aviation and aerospace economic development agreement.

 “Aerospace industry” means any business activity classified as having a sector identifier, consisting of the first five digits of the six-digit North American Industry Classification System code number of 33641.
 It further includes: repair of aircraft or aircraft engines (except overhauling, conversion, and rebuilding) under North American Industry Classification System code number 48819, Other Support Activities for Air Transportation; all research and development establishments primarily engaged in aerospace R&D (except prototype production) under North American Industry Classification System code number 54171, Research and Development in the Physical, Engineering, and Life Sciences; and all other forms of manufacturing or repairing aerospace components undertaken as business activity classified as having a sector identifier, consisting of the first two digits of the six-digit North American Industry Classification System code number of 33.